shellhazard/bucketbuster/README.md

 # bucketbuster

-A standalone tool to analyse and index public S3 and Firestore without depending on monolithic SDKs.
+A standalone tool to analyse and index public storage buckets without depending on monolithic SDKs.
+Supports any S3 compliant storage service as well as Google Cloud Storage, Firestore and Azure.

 ## Purpose

 I wanted a tool to index and analyse generic public storage buckets without depending on large SDKs from their providers and I couldn't find one that did everything I wanted it to do.
 I also wanted to be able to stop the execution of the program without losing the keys that had been indexed so far.
-I hacked this together in a night so there are probably bugs and only S3 and Firestore buckets are supported right now.
+I hacked this together in a night so there are probably bugs.
 Improvements are planned.

 ## Install